mercode-org/meros/meetings-handbook.md

 - Announce the meeting with a direct link to the notes & call in merOS & mercode group 15 minutes before

 `It's merOS meeting time again!
-Join us at 16 UTC (in 15 minutes) over at LINK and checkout the agenda at HACKMD`
+Join us at 16 UTC (in 15 minutes) over at LINK and checkout the agenda at HACKMD (don't forget to add your items to the agenda)`

 ## Meeting